Zachary-Pearce/Pomegranate/README.md

 The modules are instanced in a structurally modelled top level file and connected together.
 You can write your own top file for this purpose however there is one provided [here](https://github.com/Zachary-Pearce/Pomegranate/tree/main/src/Top) for the base architecture.

-The package defines the instruction set and formats as well as several helper functions to allow you to more easily define your instruction set and implement it in the control unit.
-The package can be found [here](https://github.com/Zachary-Pearce/Pomegranate/tree/main/Package) and is already configured for the base version of Pomegranate.
+The package is the main source of all configuration in a deployment of Pomegranate.
+It defines the instruction set and formats as well as several helper functions to allow the system to be more easily scaled.
+A package pre-configured for the base architecture can be found [here](https://github.com/Zachary-Pearce/Pomegranate/tree/main/Package) however if you want to configure your own, the [Configuring Pomegranate](https://github.com/Zachary-Pearce/Pomegranate/wiki/Configuring-Pomegranate) wiki page will show you how.

 # Contribution
-Please read the [contribution guidelines](https://github.com/Zachary-Pearce/Pomegranate/blob/main/.github/CONTRIBUTING.md) before starting, as long as these guidlines are followed there is a near 100% chance that your pull request will be accepted.
-You can also contribute by answering issues.
+Please read the [contribution guidelines](https://github.com/Zachary-Pearce/Pomegranate/blob/main/.github/CONTRIBUTING.md) before starting.
+You can also contribute to the project by answering issues.

 # Change Log
 See the [Releases](https://github.com/Zachary-Pearce/Pomegranate/releases/) page.
 I also post about interesting discoveries and major changes